California Estate Planning

 Unfortunately, you may have put off making the proper provisions for their future in the event that you are no longer in the picture.
 This is possibly the worst mistake you could make.

-If you fail to plan today for the interests of your loved ones, the courts will certainly do it for you, and the way in which they dispose of your hard-earned assets might well be the opposite of your wishes.
+If you fail to plan today for the interests of your loved ones, the courts and California law will certainly do it for you, and the way in which they dispose of your hard-earned assets might well be the opposite of your wishes.

 Take action, schedule a free phone consult